Mental Health Issues of Borderline Personality and Narcissism in Custody Litigation

 Studies have shown that the presence of personality disorders, such as narcissistic personality disorder and borderline personality disorder, is associated with a significant increase in the likelihood of marital conflict and divorce.[i]
 Such mental health issues frequently arise in New York divorces.

-Narcissistic individuals and especially narcissistic parents possess a strong sense of entitlement and lack empathy for others, as they are hyper-focused on serving their own needs as opposed to the needs of the children.[ii]
+Narcissistic individuals and especially a parent with narcissistic personality disorder possess a strong sense of entitlement and lack empathy for others, as they are hyper-focused on serving their own needs as opposed to the needs of the children.[ii]
 They also tend to have fragile self-esteem, but they developed a strong set of defenses to protect it.
 For example, if a narcissistic individual were to receive even the slightest criticism or suggestion of failure, they would deploy their defense mechanisms, which include rage and contempt, to combat the strong feelings of humiliation, worthlessness, and emptiness.[iii]

 Narcissists and Custody in New York